hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Communication-Protocols/UDS.md

 	* Sub-Function: Reset Type
 ##### Security Access (0x27)
 ---
-This service may be used to unlock secured request(s) (VM-specific).
+This service may be used to unlock secured request(s) (VM-defined).
 * Multiple levels of security access shall exist.
 * Only a single level of security access may be granted, at any time.
 * Each level of security access unlocks a sub-set of all secured request(s).